H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 #proof[
   Each enqueue would fetch-and-add the distributed counter and enqueue into the local SPSC an item with the timestamp obtained from the counter.
-Applying Lemma @lemm:exclusive-access, we know that items are enqueued one at a time into the SPSC.
+Applying @lemm:exclusive-access, we know that items are enqueued one at a time into the SPSC.
 Therefore, later items are enqueued by strictly later enqueues, which obtain increasing timestamps.
 The lemma holds.
 ]